Calif. Coast District Tournament

 Dear California Coast National Speech and Debate District Chapters and Affiliates:

-Please remember, that ALL DEBATES BEGIN FRIDAY, 3/17.
-Please note that your judges (one per student) and students will report by 4:00 pm.
+Please remember, that ALL DEBATES BEGIN FRIDAY, 3/15.
+Please note that your judges (one per student) and students should report by 4:00 pm.

 All participants must park on the street adjacent to Bellarmine property or in parking lots on campus.
 If you park in the neighborhoods, or even across the street from Bellarmine, you will be ticketed.
-Parking is indicated on this attached map; there is also parking around the soccer field and on the south side of campus near the baseball field.
+There is also parking around the soccer field and on the south side of campus near the baseball field.

 In order to enter the tournament, please keep the following in mind:

-1. Only students who are members of the National Forensic League AT LEAST SEVEN DAYS PRIOR to the tournament are eligible to enter.
-It is critical, then, that all points must be on record at the National Office by Friday, March 10th.
+1. Only students who are members of the NSDA AT LEAST SEVEN DAYS PRIOR to the tournament are eligible to enter.
+It is critical, then, that all points must be on record at the National Office by Friday, March 8th.

-2. For the first time you need to enter your students on Tabroom for the national qualifier .
-As we are a pilot district for NSDA, please let Sarah or myself know if there are any problems if you encounter them ( and as SOON as you encounrter them. )
+2. You need to enter your students on Tabroom for the national qualifier .
+As we are a pilot district for NSDA, please let me know if there are any problems if you encounter them (and as SOON as you encounter them)

-6. If you have two entries in each and every event, and would like to take advantage of your resulting bonus entries, you also need a completed “District Tournament Bonus” form.
-Click here for the District Tournament Bonus Registration form.
+5. If you have two entries in each and every event, and would like to take advantage of your resulting bonus entries tabroom should automatically recognize this.

-7. All fees owed to the NFL MUST be paid before you are allowed to compete in the tournament.
+6. All fees owed to the NSDA MUST be paid before you are allowed to compete in the tournament.
 They will not let you compete if the check is in transit to Ripon.
-Therefore, please mail any fees owed to the national office directly to me after March 10th or include with your registration materials.
+Therefore, please bring any fees owed to the national office directly to me after March 8th or include with your registration materials.

-FIRST, LAST NAMES OF JUDGE AND HIS/HER ZIP CODE OF RESIDENCE IS DUE WITH ENTRY, BY FRIDAY MARCH 11th.
+FIRST, LAST NAMES OF JUDGE AND HIS/HER ZIP CODE OF RESIDENCE IS DUE WITH ENTRY, BY FRIDAY MARCH 9th.
 YOU WILL NOT BE ALLOWED TO COMPLETE ENTRY WITHOUT THIS INFORMATION.
 THIS WILL TAKE PRE-PLANNING ON ALL OF OUR PARTS.
 LAST MINUTE SUBSTITUTIONS WILL REQUIRE THE SAME SCAN AND YOU CAN SEE HOW THIS WILL DESTROY THE TIMING OF THE TOURNAMENT.
 WE ABSOLUTELY NEED TO HAVE ALL NAMES AND ZIP CODES THE FRIDAY PRIOR TO THE TOURNAMENT.
+THIS IS THE ONLY INFORMATION THAT SHOULD BE TURNED IN DIRECTLY TO AARON LANGERMAN AT BELLLARMINE AND NOT TO ME.

 The NSDA requires ALL forms be turned in no later than seven days before the tournament.
-Accordingly, the entry deadline for this tournament is Friday, March 10th at 10:00pm.
-All printed out forms/letters of intent/fees owed to the national office need to be at Bellarmine by that date or handed to me at the debate qualifier at Westmont.
-You will not need to pay your local tournament fees until registration at Bellarmine on the day of the tournament.
+Accordingly, the entry deadline for this tournament is Friday, March 8th at 10:00pm.
+All printed out forms/letters of intent/fees owed to the national office need to be at Presentation by that date or handed to me at the debate qualifier at Westmont that evening.
+You will not need to pay your tournament fees until registration at Bellarmine on the day of the tournament.

-Please note that these checks are payable to California Coast District NSDA/NFL; We cannot cash a check payable to Coast Forensic League.
+Please note that these checks are payable to California Coast District NSDA; We cannot cash a check payable to Coast Forensic League.

 These are requirements imposed by the National Office.
 We cannot make exceptions.
 If you do not have all the required forms, and have not paid all the required fees, you will not be allowed to compete.

 Speaking of fees, we are excited to announce that we have managed to keep our entry fees the same as last year.
 That means entry fees are again $25/student.
 That means Duo, Public Forum, and Policy teams cost $50.
-Due to a small surplus, we are not charging district dues this year only.
-Please make purchase orders and checks payable to California Coast NSDA/NFL District, not to Coast Forensic League.
-Entry fees, but it must be paid prior to the beginning of the qualifier.
+Due to a small surplus, we are not charging district dues this year.
+Please make purchase orders and checks payable to California Coast District, not to Coast Forensic League.
+Entry fees must be paid prior to the beginning of the qualifier.
 If a check has not been cut, I will take a cashier's check or personal coach's check, but students won't be allowed to compete if all fees are not paid.

 Judges: Because of exceptionally large judging requirements for this tournament, you are required to provide one judge PER STUDENT.
 That means you will need to provide two judges for one debate team or one duo.
 Please note that, under NSDA rules, first year "outs" (out of high school,) may not judge at the tournament.